Try Out Our NEW Disneyland Ticket Calculator!

 Best Savory Snack – Cheeseburger Steamed Pods from Satu’li Canteen

-Although it may not be our pick for best Animal Kingdom quick service, Satu’li Canteen has plenty to make it worth a visit including our choice for the best Animal Kingdom snack: the delightfully portable Cheeseburger Seamed Pods.
-Served with a crunchy vegetable slaw and vegetable chips, these bao buns are the perfect lunch on the go.
+Although it may not be our pick for best Animal Kingdom quick service, Satu’li Canteen has plenty to make it worth a visit including our choice for the best Animal Kingdom snack: the delightfully portable Cheeseburger Steamed Pods Bao Buns.
+Served with crunchy vegetable slaw and vegetable chips, these bao buns are the perfect lunch on the go.

 Best Sweet Treat – Blueberry Cream Cheese Mousse from Satu’li Canteen